winitzki/scall/tutorial/programming_dhall.md

 (h . g) . f == h . (g . f)   -- Associativity law.
 ```

-Using `assert` under a lambda with type parameters, we can verify a wide range of algebraic laws.
+Using `assert` and functions with type parameters, one can verify a wide range of algebraic laws.
+We will show some more examples later in this book.

-### Function pair products and co-products
+### Function pair products and pair co-products

 The **pair product** operation takes two functions `f : a → b` and `g : c → d` and returns a new function of type `Pair a c → Pair b d`.